 Ad hoc Classroom Recordings

-If ITC has not scheduled your class recordings, you can use the Panopto application to begin your own recording.
+If ITC has not scheduled your class recordings, you can use the Panopto application (located on desktop of the in-room computer) to begin your own recording.

 On the in-room computer:

 - Find and double-click the Panopto icon (on the desktop) to open the application.

 - A browser window will open: Click to Sign in to Panopto using your NetID.